Rt. Hon. Robert L. Stanfield Conversations

 Please contact rlsconv@dal.ca if you have any questions about the Stanfield Conversations.

-Stanfield Fellows
+Stanfield Fellow

-Fundraising goal
+Fundraising Goal

-The annual income on the endowment will cover the costs of presenting high quality programming in a modern format that is suitable for wide distribution on various audio, video and social media platforms, as well as in print publications.
+The annual income on the prospective endowment will cover the costs of presenting high quality programming in a modern format that is suitable for wide distribution on various audio, video and social media platforms, as well as in print publications.

 Donate Now